autogluon/autogluon/hackathon/source/notebook/image_classification_advanced.md

 print(nets)
 ```

-Let's then create `fit` using the configured network candidates, and evaluate on validation and test data.
+Let's then call `fit` using these manually-specified network candidates, and evaluate on validation and test data.

 ```python
 results = task.fit(dataset,